josemariasosa/josemariasosa/README.md

       - Developing and maintaining a Liquid Staking protocol.

 - (current) Software engineer and IT consultant. 👨‍💻 (2+ years)
-      - Support for the company operation app.
+      - CRM Operations.
 Developed in Django, with Postgres.
 Apache.

 - (5 years) Data science engineer.
       - Responsible for processing large data sets and developing data-driven solutions (ETL).